caps-tum/EtherTime-Dataset/README.md

 We provide an overview in **[Benchmark Overview](benchmark_overview.md)** for your convenience.
 It includes a description of the benchmarks used in the dataset, their purpose, and the conditions under which they were conducted, and a summary of the performance metrics collected during the benchmarking runs for each vendor and cluster.

+### Note for Anonymized Dataset Repository

+Due to size limitations in the anonymization process and our repository infrastructure, not all data could be included in the anonymized access to the repository.
+We tried including as much data as possible, but the anonymized dataset repository contains only a subset of the profiles and log records collected during the EtherTime project.
+The full dataset is available upon request.

 ### Data Format

 The dataset is grouped into profiles.
 Each profile is contained within a JSON file in the `profiles` directory.